FarFlyField/OSRE_DELIVERABLE/datastall/README.md

 To reproduce figure 3, do the following:
 * Copy the "percentages of the fetch stall" into time3.dat inside "OSRE_DELIVERABLE/make_figures/make_graph_fig3/time3.dat".
 I used 8 models so there should be 8 numbers.
 * Next, copy the "percentages of the cache size" into cache.dat inside "OSRE_DELIVERABLE/make_figures/make_graph_fig3/cache.dat".
 * Finally, run python grapher.py, you will get a graph of figure 3 reproduced.
-The name of the figure is:Figure_3_SSD_p100_8w_more_models.
+The name of the figure is: Figure_3_SSD_p100_8w_more_models.
 You will need to open the grapher.py to modify the names if you are using other setups.

 Please still look inside the grapher.py and see how the naming works.
 For example, when I use p100_8workers_SSD, I would specify the setup that I'm using, which should also be corresponding to the experiments you ran.